 (1) Unless otherwise noted below, the address of each beneficial owner listed in the table is c/o Lands' End, Inc., 1 Lands' End Lane, Dodgeville, Wisconsin 53595.
-We have determined beneficial ownership in accordance with the rules of the SEC, which provide that beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power and also any shares which the individual has the right to acquire within 60 days after March 16, 2020, through the exercise of a stock option or vesting of an RSU or any other right.
+We have determined beneficial ownership in accordance with the rules of the SEC, which provide that beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power and also any shares which the individual has the right to acquire within 60 days after March 26, 2021, through the exercise of a stock option or vesting of an RSU or any other right.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that all the persons and entities named in the table above have sole voting and investment power with respect to all shares of common stock that they beneficially own.
-We have based our calculation of the percentage ownership on 32,381,612 shares of common stock outstanding.
+We have based our calculation of the percentage ownership on 32,751,628 shares of common stock outstanding as of March 26, 2021.